kkinge79/slot-machine/README.md

 mobile format, spin animation, small design changes to give a more slots feel

 ## Pseudocode
-1. se flex box to style the webpage accordingly with a very minimalist approach and look
+1. use flex box to style the webpage accordingly with a very minimalist approach and look
 2. minimalist approach, style colors appropriately
 3. when user clicks button, have three slots show result, coming out with three randomly generated outcomes
 4. have loop that iterates through all winning combinations to determine if win/loss